oeo/trk/README.md

 ## limitations
-- no regression; the raw event is never stored, it is broken down and digested into specific locations based on configuration only
+- no regression; the raw event is never stored, it is broken down and digested into specific locations based on configuration and then is hair-flipped

 ## install